bajamircea/bajamircea.github.io/_posts/2022-10-23-c-api-wrap-idiom.markdown

 }
 {% endhighlight %}

+While we are here, it's worth mentioning that the C API wrapper themselves usually don't log, letting the user do the logging as seen above.

 Another case is trying to open a registry key that might or might not exist.
 That would be similar to `open_registry_key`, but the caller then has to check if the handle is valid.
 An invalid handle indicates that the key was missing